joshcutler/PS632-Spring2013/assets/Week7/lab7.md

 ### Geography Database

+Database adapted from [Mark Grange](http://www.marc-grange.net/GeoR_en.htm).
 Show the CSV version because that's what people are used to.

-1. Create the database: `sqlite3 geog.db`
+1. Create the database
-2. Create the tables: `python makeGeogTables.py`
+2. Create the tables
+3. Populate the tables
+4. Run queries to answer questions